“Listen to the trees…”Written by John Macpherson

 Given I was doing this during June the sun would not really set until beyond 10pm and after a few hours of not-very-dim afterglow would rise again around 3am which meant very early starts and late nights for anything resembling a sunrise/sunset.
 Add midgies, lots of midgies, which are insects that I know from long experience certainly prefer the crepuscular to bright sunlight.
 A veritable itchfest was looming!
 Add to this an extremely tight deadline and a current (and forecast continuation of) high pressure weather systems and it looked like brooding moody skies were off the menu too unless I was really lucky.

 The woods selected were chosen both for the specific types of trees but also the relative absence of obvious human presence.
-In Argyll there was a coastal oakwood perched high on the rugged boulder-strewn hillside in a remote glen near the head of a spectacular sea loch, and a glorious hazel woodland on a west coast island; in Sutherland a swathe of coastal birch; in Lochaber a wild and rarely visited section of Caledonian pinewood near Fort William, and in Central Scotland a deeply wooded gorge at the head of the River Clyde.
+In Argyll there was a coastal oakwood perched high on the rugged boulder-strewn hillside near the head of spectacular Loch Etive, and the glorious Ballachuan hazel woodland on the west coast island of Seil; in Sutherland a swathe of coastal birch near Drumbeg; in Lochaber a wild and rarely visited section of Caledonian pinewood in Glen Loy near Fort William, and in Central Scotland a deeply wooded gorge at the head of the River Clyde.

 So off I went.
 As I suspected the midgies were grim.
 The weather forecasters got it right too – it was very warm most of the time, with blue skies predominating which ruled out dark atmospheric tree-festooned landscapes, and when it wasn’t sunny there were a couple of sharp tropical downpours accompanied by thunderstorms and lightning.